ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 #### Enums must have an explicit default value

 Enums don't have a default "empty" value unlike other types, so it's not certain what the default value should be.
-Previously the first enum member was used, but v2 is a bit more strict.
-Therefore, you must specify a default value for enums explicitly:
+To be able to set an enum as required, the first enum value will be used, unless there is an explicit default.

 ```ts
 export enum Foo {